nkeoboupha/svm-image-classifier/README.md

 ### Defining Macros

-Before compiling, it is recommended to tailor the three macros towards the top of the program to the number of steps that you wish to train the file for and the level of verbosity that you wish.
+Before compiling, it is recommended to tailor the four macros towards the top of the program to the parameters that you wish to train the file with and the level of verbosity that you wish.
 They should be just past the `#include` directives and look similar to the following:

 ```
 #define NUM_STEPS 792000
 #define STEP_REPORT_INTERVAL 100
+#define LAMBDA 0.0001
 // Debug = 0, Info = 1, Off >= 2
 #define DEBUG_LEVEL 1
 ```